First fatality in mass Vermont flooding as man drowns in his own home

 Barre City has been covered in a layer of thick mud since flood waters receded.

-The city got some of the worst damage in the state, submerging cars and swaping buildings.
+The city suffered some of the worst damage in the state, submerging cars and swamping buildings.

 On Wednesday, FEMA administrator Deanne Criswell surveyed the damage from above, as did other officials from Washington, which has declared the floods a federal disaster, meaning the government will largely pay for emergency protective measures.